jeeneo/rootless-viperfx/readme.md

 All opened correctly but I'll test streaming later

 ## Okay, but... why?
-I don't know, I liked VFX on my rooted Tab but using a tablet for media seemed clunky to say the least and didn't want to carry another phone just for music.
+I don't know, I liked VFX on my rooted Tab S9 but using a tablet for media seemed clunky to say the least, and didn't want to carry another phone just for music.
 This is meant to be a temporary fix for people who cannot root their phone, until they can buy one they can.
 And a fun experiment as well